kylerlee/Restaurant-Listing-Web-App/README.md

-# django_workshop
-GDipSA 47_Python Enrichment Workshop

-# Installation
+# How to run the application
-1.Clone the project to the local host -> https://github.com/57chi/django_workshop.git
+1.Clone the project to the local repository -> https://github.com/kylerlee/Restaurant-Reviews-Web-App.git

 2.Install anaconda -> https://www.anaconda.com/distribution/#download-section